prominence-eosc/docs/running-jobs.md

 **Note:** If the total number of CPUs required is small, e.g. 16 cores or less, for best performance use a single node rather than multiple nodes unnecessarily.
 This is especially important on resources which do not have low-latency network interconnects.
 {: .notice--info}

 MPI on hosts is not used at all for running MPI jobs as this could result in incompatibilities.
 Only MPI executables and libraries inside the supplied container image are used.
+For example, for Open MPI:

 ![MPI](mpi-user.png)